musketeer009/Footwear/README.md

 • **Supplier Comparison:** Compared **total sales** and **quantities** across suppliers.

 ---
-🛠️ Tools & Technologies Used: Microsoft Excel, SQL, Power BI, Python (Pandas, Matplotlib, Seaborn)
+🛠️ Tools & Technologies Used:
+• Microsoft Excel — for data cleaning and preliminary analysis
+• SQL — for structured data querying and extraction
+• Python (Matplotlib) — for data manipulation and visualization

+---

 Graphs: